inesortega/neuralGAM/cran-comments.md

 # neuralGAM 2.0.1

-This version fixes a minor bug which caused S3 methods to don't be properly exported:
+This version fixes a minor bug which caused S3 methods to don't be properly exported.

-* Stop re-exporting  ggplot2::autoplot and predict (remove reexport and man/reexports.Rd).
-* Now NAMESPACE works as expected (drop export(autoplot); keep S3 registrations).
+`predict.neuralGAM` and `autoplot.neuralGAM` are now properly exported, while keeping the S3 registrations.

 ## R CMD check results

 ── Local R CMD check results ──── neuralGAM 2.0.1 ────